 The working of multi plate clutch is as same as the working of single plate clutches.
 But in the multi plate, there are more than 1 friction plate (or clutch plat or disc), which then results in more Torque transmission.

 - The working of the cone clutch is also quite similar to single plate clutches and multi plate clutches.

 - The Friction plate (or disc or clutch plate) will be Wedge-shaped, due to the wedge shape, the clutch is called Cone, and the hub is called as Female Cone, which is designed in a way that the cone can fix into it whenever the force is removed.

-- As like the working of single plate clutches and multi plate clutches, the working of cone clutch is also the same.
+- As like the working of single plate and multi plate type of clutches, the working of cone clutch is also the same.
 Whenever the pressure is applied, the cone will be moved backward direction and the disengagement of the driven shaft with driver shaft is achieved.

 Working of Centrifugal Clutch:

 - The word Centrifugal is the force that tends the body to move away from its center.
 The working of centrifugal clutch is also similar to its meaning.

 - In the other types of clutches, whenever the pressure is applied, the plate will move backward.
 Due to this backward movement, the strain over the driver shaft will be increased.

 - So, to decrease the strain and to maintain the constant pressure force on the plates, the Semi-Centrifugal and Centrifugal Clutch will be used.